SumiSastri/dev-blogs/docs/Java/part5-java-encapsulation.md

 - Objects interact with each other via messages - the calling of the methods of public methods
 - With implementation hiding changes can be made to the methods of the class
 - Changes will be applied wherever the class is used if the signature of the class is unchanged

+- These core principles of encapsulation help to
+  - maintain code
+  - keep programs flexible and easy to extend
+  - promote usage and adoption
+  - keep costs of code production down
+  - enhance speed and delivery
+  - promote code reliability

 ## What is the concept of interfaces between objects